balajialg/Datahub-Test-Repo/_sources/FAQ.md

 Raise a new github issue using this link https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=type%3A+enhancement&template=featurerequest.md

-Follow the steps outlined as part of the template to request for this enhancement
+Follow the steps outlined in the document to request for this enhancement

 2. Where will I get updates/notifications about the Datahub feature releases?

-We are trying to build a cadence by which send public announcements about feature releases or upgrades going forward.
-Look forward to emails from datahub-announce going forward!
+You will receive announcements over

 3. How can I collaborate with other users on a notebook at the same time?

-Currently, We don't provide options to collaborate with other users through Datahub.
-However, we are working towards integrating collaborative computing experience through Jupyterhub's Retrolab functionality
+Retrolab is a feature we are trying to incorporate

 4. How can I contribute to the open source community building this tool?

-Reach out to us if you want to contribute to this tool.
-You can read this documentation to get a sense of how to contribute to Datahub specifically (https://docs.datahub.berkeley.edu/en/latest/admins/pre-reqs.html)

 ```